FelSiq/scoreboarding-for-dynamic-instruction-scheduling/TUTORIAL.md

                 },

 		# (...)
 Much more instructions defined!
+		# Check out inside Configme.py module to
+		# see more.
 	}
 ```

-3. **store**\_**instruction**\_**set:** here you must specify all instructions that access the primary memory for **STORE PURPOSE ONLY** (i.e. all type of "load word" operations).
+3. **store**\_**instruction**\_**set:** here you must specify all instructions that access the primary memory for **STORE PURPOSE ONLY** (i.e. all type of "store word" operations).
 This is due to the fact that is impossible to differentiate a Store Word and Load Word operation using MIPS instruction format assembly with a generic method, as they looks exactly the same but the semathics behind are completely different.
 ```
 	# DON'T put Load Word operations here!!!
 	store_instruction_set = {"SW"}